Daviscs/Chat-application/README.md

 # Chat-application
-Allows users to interact with each other
+A web application that allows users to join rooms and chat with each other.
+Created using NodeJS and React